madskristensen/DocumentMargin/README.md

 ![Encoding](art/encoding.png)

-The file isn't saved automatically with the newly selected encoding.
-You must save the file manually (`CTRL+S`) to apply the new encoding.
+The file is saved automatically with the newly selected encoding.

 ## How can I help?
 If you enjoy using the extension, please give it a ★★★★★ rating on the [Visual Studio Marketplace][marketplace].